scaleway/scaleway-cloud-controller-manager/docs/tags.md

 In this case, the Kubernetes nodes will have the taint `k8s.scaleway.com/foo=bar` with the effect `Effect`.

 Once the tag is removed from the instance, it will also be removed as a taint on the node.

+### Non prefixed Tains

+It is possible to add taints not prefixed with `k8s.scaleway.com`.
+The downside, is that when you will delete the associated tag, the taint won't get removed.
+In order to have non prefixed taints, you should prefix the taint with `taint=noprefix=`.

+For intance the tag `taint=noprefix=foo=bar:Effect` will yield the `foo=bar` taint on the Kubernetes nodes with the `Effect` effect.

+This is the only way to add custom prefixed taints like `node.kubernetes.io`.

 ## Special Kubernetes Labels